 What will the project involve?

 We offer both individual online surveys and tasks and group discussions but projects vary depending on client requirements.
 Focus groups are generally lighthearted discussions between 6-8 viewers led by a trained researcher in a local venue or online and typically last 1.5-2 hours.
 For our online surveys we offer standard surveys which take around 5-20 minutes and can be completed at any time on on any device and also programme reviews which take about an hour but require access to a computer or laptop to be able to both watch and interact with the programme at the same time.
-You will always be given a breakdown of what will be required before you decide to take part in a piece of research and if you don't fancy one project you will still get opportunities to take part in other types of research.
-There will also be a range of online surveys and polls conducted throughout the year with either incentives or the chance to win prizes but you can choose to opt out of these if preferred.
+You will always be given a breakdown of what will be required and any technology requirements before you decide to take part in a piece of research and if you don't fancy one project you will still get opportunities to take part in other types of research.
+There will also be a range of quick online surveys and polls conducted throughout the year with chances to win prizes but you can choose to opt out of these if preferred.

 Will a project take place anywhere near me?

 Unlike many agencies that concentrate on doing research in the same few cities, we are big fans of venturing to places that are often overlooked.
 We have therefore been enlisting the help of local press in all manner of cities across the UK from Glasgow to Exeter to generate enough interest to allow us to run projects there.
 Once signed up, you can also increase the chances of a project taking place near you by getting everyone you know to sign up too.
 If you live in the middle of nowhere unfortunately it is unlikely a group discussion will take place near you but we do have online tasks you can take part in or there may be the possibility of one to one interviews.
 Of course some clients will still insist on research taking place in London and Birmingham so that they can be involved in the sessions too so it is still worth registering if you live in a popular research location.

 Group discussions would likely take place in one of the following places: